Vaibhav0056/Library-Digitalization/README.md

 print_books()

 MuskLibrary (Sorting-based)

-Uses MergeSort to extract distinct words.
+- Uses MergeSort to extract distinct words.

-Words are stored in lexicographically sorted order.
+- Words are stored in lexicographically sorted order.

-All books and texts are provided at initialization.
+- All books and texts are provided at initialization.

 JGBLibrary (Hashing-based)

-Uses a chosen hash table implementation (Jobs/Gates/Bezos).
+- Uses a chosen hash table implementation (Jobs/Gates/Bezos).

-Books are added one at a time.
+- Books are added one at a time.

-Words stored in the order they appear in the hash table.
+- Words stored in the order they appear in the hash table.

+🚀 Features

+- Custom Hash Table implementations with multiple collision resolution strategies.
+- Dynamic resizing for efficiency.
+- Support for distinct word extraction, word count, and keyword-based book search.
+- Modular & extensible design for easy testing and debugging.

+📌 Constraints

+- Do not use built-in dict or set.
+- Do not import external libraries.
+- Follow the function signatures and print formats exactly, or autograding may fail.

+🕒 Complexity (Expected)

+MuskLibrary: Sorting-based complexities (e.g., O(W log W) for distinct words).
+JGBLibrary: Hash-based complexities (e.g., O(|key|) per insert/find).